Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_2/xquery_1.md

 return $count
 ```

-No one would ever write such a simple expression this way, but this example shows you how you can create individual steps by declaring variables.
+This example shows you how you can create individual steps by declaring variables.
 During development, we might write each step separately and return the result to verify that we are asking for what we think we’re asking for.
 If we wanted to change the code to focus on a single scene, instead of the entire play, or to get us the distinct speakers for each act, or to count the speakers by act, we could do so by adding a few lines and editing the result.

+For more examples and explanation of FLWOR expressions, see Michael Kay’s [Blooming FLWOR—an introduction to the XQuery FLWOR expression](http://www.stylusstudio.com/xquery-flwor.html).

 ## Your turn

-Experiment now with writing your own FLWOR expressions, and then we’ll tackle Michael Kay’s [Blooming FLWOR—an introduction to the XQuery FLWOR expression](http://www.stylusstudio.com/xquery-flwor.html) together.
+Experiment now with writing your own FLWOR expressions and try to access some interesting data from the sample files uploaded in your eXist-db.